MenkeTechnologies/zpwr/README.md

 ```

 ## Tmux Layout Save/Load -- zpwr tmuxsave / zpwr tmuxload
 `zpwr tmuxsave [name]` captures the current ztmux session layout — windows, pane splits, layout geometry, working directories, and window names — into a self-contained zsh script in `$ZPWR_LOCAL/layouts/`.
-The generated script recreates the exact layout via `ztmux new-session`, `split-window`, and `select-layout` with the original geometry string, then `cd`s each pane to its saved directory.  `zpwr tmuxload [name]` sources the script to restore the layout, with optional fzf picker when no name is given.
+The generated script recreates the exact layout via `ztmux new-session`, `split-window`, and `select-layout` with the original geometry string, then `cd`s each pane to its saved directory.  `zpwr tmuxload [name]` sources the script to restore the layout, with optional arb --fzf picker when no name is given.
 Also available as `zpwr layoutsave` and `zpwr layoutload`.

 ```sh
 zpwr tmuxsave              # save with timestamp name